Have you ever felt confused by conflicting advice from productivity experts?

 But you know how this movie ends.
 You’ve seen it before, and it’s a tearjerker.
 Heart-breaking, really!

-They don’t get there by plugging themselves into someone else’s system.
-They don’t get there by watching YouTube videos or reading productivity articles by experts.
-Yes, some people make it look easy.
-Some people find that “boxed” system, plug themselves into it, and they’re good to go indefinitely.
+But my clients don’t get there by plugging themselves into someone else’s system.
+Yes, there are people who find that “right out-of-the-box” system, plug themselves into it, and they’re good to go indefinitely.
 Some people get lucky and stumble into something that works for them.
 (You know that expression, “Even a blind squirrel gets a nut once in a while”?)

 But so far, you feel like a nutless, blind squirrel!